Q-Minh/nihu/dox/tut_couple_radiation.md

 =====================

 The results are interpreted as follows:
-- The couple kernel evaluation accelerates the radiation integrals by a factor of two.
+- The couple kernel evaluation accelerates the radiation integrals by a factor of approximately two.
 - The N matrices are identical, the other matrices are slightly different.
 This is because parallel kernel evaluations means that the four kernels need to be evaluated in the same integration points.
 The number of integration points is defined by the (worst case) hypersingular kernel, so the other integrals are computed with unnecessarily large accuracy.